arduino/docs-content/content/hardware/02.hero/boards/uno-mini-limited-edition/datasheet/datasheet.md

 ![](assets/featured.png)

 # Description
-We are celebrating the anniversary of our flagship board, Arduino UNO, by producing a just as effective and versatile miniature: The Arduino UNO Mini.
+We are celebrating the anniversary of our flagship board, Arduino® UNO, by producing a just as effective and versatile miniature: The Arduino® UNO Mini Limited Edition.
 This board is, just as its big brother, equipped with the ATMega328P and the ATMega 16U2 Processor, but is updated with USB-C® connector.

 # Target Areas:
 Hobby-making, future-shaping, engineering, designing, problem-solving